spatie/icalendar-generator/README.md

 [![Psalm](https://img.shields.io/github/workflow/status/spatie/icalendar-generator/Psalm?label=Psalm)](https://github.com/spatie/icalendar-generator/actions?query=workflow%3APsalm)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/icalendar-generator.svg?style=flat-square)](https://packagist.org/packages/spatie/icalendar-generator)

-Want to create online calendars, so you can display them on an iPhone's calendar app or in Google Calendar?
+Want to create online calendars so that you can display them on an iPhone's calendar app or in Google Calendar?
-This can be done by generating calendars in the iCalendar format (RFC 5545), which is a textual format that can be loaded by different applications.
+This can be done by generating calendars in the iCalendar format (RFC 5545), a textual format that can be loaded by different applications.
-The format of such calendars is defined in [RFC 5545](https://tools.ietf.org/html/rfc5545) which is not a pleasant reading experience.
+The format of such calendars is defined in [RFC 5545](https://tools.ietf.org/html/rfc5545), which is not a pleasant reading experience.
 This package implements [RFC 5545](https://tools.ietf.org/html/rfc5545) and some extensions from [RFC 7986](https://tools.ietf.org/html/rfc7986) to provide you an easy to use API for creating calendars.
 It's not our intention to implement these RFC's entirely but to provide a straightforward API that's easy to use.